Understanding Traction Alopecia: Hairstyles to Avoid for Healthy Hair

 1. Tight Braids (Especially Small Box Braids or Cornrows)

-• Excessive tension on the scalp• Constant pulling at the hairline• Can cause bumps, soreness, and long-term thinning
+Tight braids can lead to excessive tension on the scalp.
+This constant pulling at the hairline can cause bumps, soreness, and long-term thinning.

 2. High Ponytails or Buns (Worn Daily)